 - (1) Direction and distance are determined from a point midway between the two reactors. - (2) The intake for the Augusta Water Treatment Plant is located on the Augusta Canal.
 The entrance to the canal is at River Mile (RM) 207 on the Savannah River.
 The canal effectively parallels the river.
 The intake to the pumping station is about 4 miles down the canal. - (3) A 5 mile stretch of the river is generally needed to obtain adequate fish samples.
 Samples are normally gathered between RM 153 and 158 for upriver collections and between RM 144 and 149.4 for downriver collections. - (4) Sediment is collected at locations with existing or potential recreational value.
 Because high water, shifting of the river bottom, or other reasons could cause a suitable location for sediment collections to become unavailable or unsuitable, a stretch of the river between RM 148.5 and 150.5 was designated for downriver collections while a stretch between RM 153 and 154 was designated for upriver collections.
 In practice, collections are normally made at RM 150.2 for downriver collections and RM 153.3 for upriver collections. - (5) The intake for the Beaufort-Jasper County Water Treatment Plant is located at the end of canal that begins at RM 39.3 on the Savannah River.
-This intake is about 16 miles by line of sight down the canal from its beginning on the Savannah River. - (6) The intake for the Cherokee Hill Water Treatment Plant is located on Abercorn Creek which is about one and a quarter creek miles from its mouth on the Savannah River at RM 29. - (7) Dairy operations ceased and milk sampling was discontinued at location 99 on September 3, 2003. - (8) Milk sample collection began at location 100 on September 30, 2003.
-In 2006, the dairy changed locations from WNW at 16.2 miles to WSW at 23.8 miles. - (9) The intake for the Purrysburg Water Treatment Plant is located on the same canal as the Beaufort-Jasper Water Treatment Plant.
-The Purrysburg intake is nearer to the Savannah River at the beginning of the canal.
+This intake is about 16 miles by line of sight down the canal from its beginning on the Savannah River. - (6) The intake for the Cherokee Hill Water Treatment Plant is located on Abercorn Creek which is about one and a quarter creek miles from its mouth on the Savannah River at RM 29. - (7) The intake for the Purrysburg Water Treatment Plant is located on the same canal as the Beaufort-Jasper Water Treatment Plant.
+The Purrysburg intake is nearer to the Savannah River at the beginning of the canal. - (8) Milk sampling was discontinued at Coble Dairy in April 2008 when Girard Dairy was added.
+Girard Dairy was much closer to the plant (@ 5.5 miles) and would be considered an indicator station since a control station is usually 10 miles or greater.